 Getting from Chetumal to Tulum

-You have two options here a second bus or a taxi
+If you didn’t arrive in Chetumal on an ADO bus you will have two options here, either take a second bus or a taxi

 The bus from Chetumal to Tulum is operated by a different company ADO who have their own bus stop.
 To get to that bus stop you will need to get a taxi across town.
 This will cost around $5.